AirPods Max 2: release date rumours, potential price, features, spec leaks and WWDC 2023

 AirPods Max 2: release date rumours

-Apple kept us waiting for the AirPods Max; they were expected to debut alongside the iPhone 12 which launched on 12th October 2020 but "complications" in the design and manufacturing process put paid to that.
+Apple kept us waiting for the original AirPods Max: they were expected to debut alongside the iPhone 12, which launched on 12th October 2020, but "complications" in the design and manufacturing process put paid to that.
 Instead, the AirPods Max were finally unveiled on Tuesday 8th December, before going on sale on Tuesday 15th December 2020.

-Given that Apple replaced the AirPods 2 wireless earbuds with the AirPods 3 buds after just a couple of years, there was talk of an AirPods Max update in 2022.
-We wondered whether we'd see the rumoured AirPods Max 2 debut alongside the iPhone 14 and AirPods Pro 2 in September.
-Alas, that did not happen.
+Given that Apple replaced the AirPods 2 wireless earbuds with the AirPods 3 after just a couple of years, there was, reasonably, talk of an AirPods Max update in 2022.
+We wondered whether we'd see the rumoured AirPods Max 2 debut alongside the iPhone 14 and AirPods Pro 2 that September, but alas, it didn't happen.
+Nor did any news of the Max sequel surface during any of Apple's 2023 launch events.

 AirPods Max 2: price predictions